 - reduce the risk of coronary heart disease

-- build bone density, which can prevent brittle bones (osteoporosis).
-This is particularly important for women who are having, or have had, treatments that affect their ovaries (such as pelvic radiotherapy).
-If you have been through menopause, your level of oestrogen (a hormone that is essential for bone health) is lowered, which increases your risk of osteoporosis.
+- build bone strength to help prevent brittle bones (osteoporosis), which is particularly important for women given treatment that affects their ovaries (such as pelvic radiotherapy).
+Menopause also increases your risk of osteoporosis.

 Physical activity can have benefits before, during and after treatment for cancer.
 For example:

-- A study looking into the benefits of physical activity in 122 people with Hodgkin and non-Hodgkin lymphoma found that aerobic (cardiovascular or ‘cardio’) activity improved physical functioning and quality of life, including in those having chemotherapy.
+- A study looking into the benefits of physical activity in 122 people with Hodgkin and non-Hodgkin lymphoma found that aerobic (cardiovascular or ‘cardio’) activity improved physical abilities and quality of life, including in those people having chemotherapy.

-- An analysis of 44 studies (with a total of over 3,000 participants who were living with various types of cancer) found significantly reduced cancer-related fatigue in people who did moderate physical activity, including some strengthening activity.
+- An analysis of 44 studies (with a total of over 3,000 participants who were living with various types of cancer, including lymphoma) found significantly reduced cancer-related fatigue in people who did moderate physical activity, including some strengthening activity.

-- A review of 10 studies of people with blood cancers (including lymphoma) in hospital before having a stem cell transplant found improved cardiorespiratory (heart and lung) functioning in those who took physical activity.
+- A review of 10 studies of people with blood cancers (including lymphoma) in hospital before having a stem cell transplant found improved heart and lung (cardiorespiratory) functioning in those who took physical activity.